lwachowiak/Multilingual-Metaphor-Detection/README.md

 }
 ```

-[PDF](https://aclanthology.org/2022.flp-1.7/), with further experiment code [here](https://github.com/lwachowiak/ISCMs/tree/main)
+Open access [publication](https://aclanthology.org/2022.flp-1.7/), with additional experiment [code](https://github.com/lwachowiak/ISCMs/tree/main).
+Find further, related research [here](https://lwachowiak.github.io/project/cognitivelinguistics/)

 # Usage
-You can either train your own model simply running the provided notebook or try out the already trained model [here](https://huggingface.co/lwachowiak/Metaphor-Detection-XLMR)
+You can either train your own model by simply running the provided notebook or try out the already trained model [here](https://huggingface.co/lwachowiak/Metaphor-Detection-XLMR)

 # Dataset
 The dataset the model is trained on is the [VU Amsterdam Metaphor Corpus](http://www.vismet.org/metcor/documentation/home.html) that was annotated on a word-level following the metaphor identification protocol.
 The training corpus is restricted to English, however, XLM-R shows decent zero-shot performances when tested on other languages.

 # Results
-Following the evaluation criteria from the [2020 Second Shared Task on Metaphor detection](https://competitions.codalab.org/competitions/22188#results) our model achieves a F1-Score of 0.76 for the metaphor-class when training XLM-R<sub>Base</sub> and 0.77 when training XLM-R<sub>Large.</sub>.
+Following the evaluation criteria from the [2020 Second Shared Task on Metaphor detection](https://competitions.codalab.org/competitions/22188#results), our model achieves an F1-score of 0.76 for the metaphor-class when training XLM-R<sub>Base</sub> and 0.77 when training XLM-R<sub>Large</sub>.

-We train for 8 epochs loading the model with the best evaluation performance at the end and using a learning rate of 2e-5.
-From the allocated training data 10% are utilized for validation while the final test set is being kept seperate and only used for the final evaluation.
+We train for 8 epochs, loading the model with the best evaluation performance at the end and using a learning rate of 2e-5.
+From the allocated training data, 10% is utilized for validation.
+The test set is kept separate and only used for the final evaluation.